 Fennel is known to relax the intestinal tract and relieve gas.
 It is also acts as a mild laxative.
 These benefits make it a wonderful choice for babies that are generally fussy or gassy.

 Making fennel tea is quite simple; just add 1 teaspoon of fennel seed to 8 ounces of boiling water.
-Cover and steep for 30 minutes.
+Cover and steep for 15-30 minutes.
 Strain.
 You can also crush the seeds to lessen the steeping time by 10 minutes or so.
 Make sure your seed is organic and not from a sprayed source.

 Owing to its gentle nature, Catnip Herb is highly prized in the treatment of infants and children’s ailments.
 Catnip helps them to sleep better, settles the stomach, and is calming and soothing to the nerves.
-You may want to drink some, too, during a colicky spell.

 While herbal remedies are not regulated by the FDA, is is always recommended that you check with your baby’s pediatrician before using any herbal remedies to help your baby’s condition.

 Let it steep for 15 – 20 minutes.
 Strain thoroughly.

 For Mother: Drinking this brew 20-30 minutes before nursing passes the benefits on to the baby (an added benefit is that fennel also promotes lactation).

 For Baby: 1/2 to 1 teaspoon may be added to a bottle of breastmilk, formula, or water.

 Other organic herbs that many of our grandmothers used safely to calm babies include: